adonmo/meos/README.md

 - Functionality over performance (for now)

 ### Projects built using MEOS
 MEOS aims to the base on which more libraries can be built.
-Right now work is underway for the following to be rewritten on top of MEOS/PyMEOS:
+The following projects are built on top of (or experimenting with) MEOS/PyMEOS:
 - [mobilitydb-sqlalchemy](mobilitydb-sqlalchemy) - The SQLAchemy bindings for MobilityDB.
-(WIP in [meos branch](https://github.com/adonmo/mobilitydb-sqlalchemy/tree/meos))
 - [MobilityDB-python](https://github.com/MobilityDB/MobilityDB-python/) - The official python driver for MobilityDB.
 (WIP [pull request](https://github.com/MobilityDB/MobilityDB-python/pull/4))

 # Usage